Thoregon/thoregon.truCloud/doc/spec.md

     - nameservice for node id's
 - offer services to others

+## Repository
+Provides a public universe wide but structured repository for components.
+--> see homebrew as example

 ## Transactions

-sync Entities (snapshots) by an ascending transaction number.
+sync Entities (snapshots) (ascending transaction number?).
-The number is maintained by a [CRDT](https://github.com/yjs/yjs#Yjs-CRDT-Algorithm) COUNTER neither timestamps nor timearrays are used for sync.
+Transactions are maintained by using [CRDT](https://github.com/yjs/yjs#Yjs-CRDT-Algorithm) (COUNTER?) neither timestamps nor timearrays are used for sync.

+Tacintherkol ... name of the Repositories   (https://www.perrypedia.de/wiki/Tacintherkol) Akrobath     ... permission system          (Wächter über Tacintherkol)

 ## Galaxies